MLI-lab/DeepDeWedge/README.md

 # DeepDeWedge

-This repository contains an implementation of the DeepDeWedge method as described in our manuscript *["A Deep Learning Method for Simultaneous Denoising and Missing Wedge Reconstruction in Cryogenic Electron Tomography"]()*.
+This repository contains an implementation of the DeepDeWedge method as described in our manuscript ["A Deep Learning Method for Simultaneous Denoising and Missing Wedge Reconstruction in Cryogenic Electron Tomography"](https://arxiv.org/abs/2311.05539).

 ## Installation
 All you have to do is to install the minimal software requirements via